 It’s where you get energized in the morning, wash off workout odors, or unwind after a long day.
 Don’t underestimate its importance: When you’re following the best shower routine, you’ve got a much simpler path to healthier skin.

-These step-by-step shower routine tips will help combat dryness, oiliness, and dullness – naturally.
+These shower routine steps will help combat oily, dull, and dry skin – naturally.

-Many people think that a proper shower routine starts when the water is running, but a few minutes of care beforehand will help to reveal more radiant skin.
+Your shower routine starts before the water is even running.
+In fact, just a few minutes of care will help to reveal more radiant skin.

 Using a natural-bristle brush, start from the bottom of each body part and work your way towards your heart.
 To avoid irritation, use about 2-3 long strokes over each area.
-Just like any other kind of exfoliation, don't press too hard: A gentle touch is what you’re going for.If you have normal skin, try some gentle dry brushing before you hop in the shower.
-For sensitive skin, every other day may be a better option.
+Just like any other kind of exfoliation, don't press too hard: Always aim for a gentle touch.

 Try a Face Mask Before a Shower

-Love face masks but never seem to have time for them?
+Love face masks but never seem to have time?
 Try applying one just before you hop in the shower.
 Since the recommended period is around 10 minutes, you’ll have time to wash your hair and body before rinsing your mask off.

 For anyone who loves boiling-hot showers, we’ve got news for you: Lukewarm water is the way to go.
-As inviting as it may seem, hot water strips away your skin's natural oils, leading to drier, flakier skin.
+As inviting as it may seem, hot water can quickly strip away your skin's natural oils, leading to drier, flakier skin.
 This is especially troubling if you have dermatological issues or are fighting dry winter skin.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.